-By the time Cora W. was eight years old, she took six different medicines everyday.
+By the time Cora was eight years old, she took six different medications everyday.
 She saw eleven different doctors to monitor her conditions.
 And she slept every night attached to a machine to monitor her breathing.
 But, when she was admitted to the hospital, doctors could not find anything wrong with her.

 Cora was healthy, but she was an unfortunate victim of Munchausen syndrome by proxy.

-Then, What Is Munchausen Syndrome by Proxy?
+What Is Munchausen Syndrome by Proxy?

-But, with Munchausen syndrome by proxy, the perpetrator (eg, a parent or caretaker) creates false medical problems in a child.
+But, with Munchausen syndrome by proxy, the perpetrator (usually a parent or caretaker) creates false medical problems in a child.
 The victims are usually preschool-age children who cannot speak up for themselves.
-This disorder can become dangerous because the child can be seriously injured or even killed.
-Perpetrators (most commonly mothers) lie, exaggerate, or even cause symptoms in the victim,
+It is a form of physical and/or emotional abuse.
+This disorder is dangerous because the child can be seriously injured or even killed.
+An overwhelming majority of perpetrators are mothers who lie, exaggerate, or even cause symptoms in their own child.

 In one case, a mother gave her daughter a substance to cause asthma attacks.
 Other perpetrators have given medications that cause vomiting or seizures.
 These people may also willingly allow a child to undergo risky surgeries to treat false conditions.
 If confronted by a doctor, the perpetrators deny any wrongdoing.
 However, the child gets better when the perpetrator is not around.

 Commonly, the parent or caretaker will receive sympathy from friends and family.
 Sometimes, church groups or community groups praise these mothers for their selfless duty to the sick child.
 Of course, to keep the praise coming, the lies must continue.
 Thus, the children suffer.